gladyskenyon/.github.io/AgentBasedModel.md

 ## My ABM
 For information on how to run the model and what to expect please see the [Read Me](https://github.com/gladyskenyon/Agent-Based-Model/blob/main/README.md)
-To access the full final scripts see the github repositay [here](https://github.com/gladyskenyon/Agent-Based-Model).
+To access the  final scripts see the github repositary [here](https://github.com/gladyskenyon/Agent-Based-Model).

 ## References
 Bonabeau, E., 2002.
 Agent-based modeling: Methods and techniques for simulating human systems.
 Proceedings of the national academy of sciences, 99(suppl 3), pp.7280-7287.